csoeller/soellerlab-py3-git/content/pages/software.md

 Date: 2017-11-19 11:54
 Tags: software, stuff

-The laboratory strongly supports open source and sharable code resources.
+The laboratory fully supports open source and sharable code resources.
 Code and software play an important role in our work and we are both active users of open software and are actively contributing the code and algorithms that we develop back to the community.

 ## PYME - the python-microscopy environment